-Prerequisite: ACC 101, BFC 101 and consent of coordinator.
+Prerequisite: ACC 101, BFC 101 with grades of "C" or better and consent of coordinator.

-BFC 212 Home Mortgage 3 hrs.
-Lending (3-0)
+BFC 212 Home Mortgage Lending (3-0)

 Emphasizes the role of the mortgage loan officer seeking to develop a sound mortgage portfolio.
 The mortgage market is described, followed by the acquisition of a mortgage portfolio, mortgage plans and procedures, mortgage loan processing and servicing and finally the obligations of the mortgage loan officer in overall portfolio management.
-Recommended prerequisite: ACC 211.
+Recommended prerequisite: ACC 211 with a grade of "C" or better.